Study With Us

 INTERNATIONAL SUMMER SCHOOL IN FORCED MIGRATION

 The RSC’s International Summer School fosters dialogue between academics, practitioners and policymakers working to improve the situation of refugees and other forced migrants.
-It provides the time and space for them to reflect on their experiences and to think critically about some of the aims and assumptions underlying their work.
+It provides time for them to reflect on their experiences and to think critically about some of the aims and assumptions underlying their work.
 The course combines the very best of Oxford University’s academic excellence with a stimulating and participatory method of critical learning and reflection.

 DPHIL IN INTERNATIONAL DEVELOPMENT